GoogleCloudPlatform/ai-on-gke/jetstream/maxtext/single-host-inference/README.md

 - One v5e TPU node pool with 2 nodes, each with 8 chips.

 ### Configure Applications to use Workload Identity
-Prequisite: make sure you have the following roles
+Prerequisite: make sure you have the following roles

 ```
 roles/container.admin